JoshMLeslie/Memegur/README.md

 * Future implementations:
-  * Front page sorting based on a posts' number of votes
+  * Front page sorting based on a post's number of votes
     * Similar comment sorting within each post
   * Search
   * Chat: